- March 2021 Topic: Co-Living

 - July 2020 Topic: Family Renter Housing; Guest Speaker: Todd LaRue, RCLCO; Takeaways: Insights into the research behind a recently-published report by ULI’s Terwilliger Center regarding Family-Renter Housing.

 - June 2020 Topic: Environmentally Sustainable Homes; Guest Speaker: Lee Whitaker, VP of Sales, Pacesetter Homes; Takeaways: Shared the decision process to build in Whisper Valley.

 - May 2020 Topic: Environmentally Sustainable Homes; Guest Speaker Doug Gilliland, President, Taurus Investment Holdings; Takeaways: Overview of Whisper Valley, an eco-smart master-planned community in Manor.

-Round table reaction to covid; how pandemic has affected each person’s business and how is your industry vertical and firm creatively navigating the pandemic?
+- April 2020 Topic: Round table reaction to COVID; each member shared How pandemic has affected each person’s business?
+How is your industry vertical and firm creatively navigating the pandemic?

-The Housing LMC met with the technical writer twice in July (each 90 minute sessions) to provide comments and direction on what should be included in the community land trust white paper.
+- July 2018 The Housing LMC met with the technical writer twice in July to provide comments and direction on what should be included in the community land trust white paper.